Ruben S. Ayala High School: Enrollment trends

-Test Scores
+Test scores

 Of the 500 AP exams given out to 300 students in the 2010–2011 school year, 2.20% scored 3 or above.

-The following table lists the percent of students who scored Proficient or above on their STAR Test.
+The following table lists the percentage of students who scored Proficient or above on their STAR Test.

-The following are the percentage of those who passed the CAHSEE test in their 10th Grade:
+The following are the percentages of students who passed the CAHSEE test in the 10th grade:

 Ayala's API score in the 2011–2012 school year was 845, 13 points up from the year before (2010–2011).

-The graduation rate for this school in the 2010–2011 school year is 98.3%.
+The graduation rate for this school in the 2010–2011 school year was 98.3%.

 SkillsUSA

-Ayala was home to a SkillsUSA chapter.
-The last engineering/architecture teacher, Mr. Trent Munsey, retired after the 2009–2010 school year.
-Ayala also participated in the Solar Cup, a competition in which schools build a solar-powered boat from scratch.
-In the 2010 SkillsUSA California State Conference, 9 students received gold medals, 7 students received silver medals, and 1 student received a bronze medal.
+In the 2010 SkillsUSA California State Conference, nine students received gold medals, seven students received silver medals, and one student received a bronze medal.

 Awards and certifications

-Ayala High School was ranked 1,183rd in the nation in 2006 by Newsweek Magazine.
+Ayala High School was ranked 1,183rd in the nation in 2006 by Newsweek.

 In April 2010, Ayala's USB Leadership Program received the California Association of Student Leaders Outstanding Activities Program Award.
 Ayala High School received the 2011 and 2019 California Distinguished School award, 2015 California Gold Ribbon School award, and is accredited by the Western Association of Schools and Colleges.